beryldb/beryldb/README.md

 handles the SET and GET commands.

 In the other hand, modules are optional components developed either by the Beryl team or by third party developers.
-A good example of this can be [Hop](https://github.com/beryldb/beryldb/blob/unstable/src/modules/m_hop.cpp).
-Hop allows users to unsubscribe and subscribe to a channel in just one command.

 Feel free to code and submit your own modules.